 ORCA Swim Team History

-If you lived in Seattle before 1980, there were very few gay organizations – i.e., 2 sports clubs (bowling and softball) and a singing group (Men’s Chorus).
+If you lived in Seattle before 1980, there were very few gay organizations – i.e., two sports clubs (bowling and softball) and a singing group (Men’s Chorus).
 Things started to change in 1982, when a former U.S. Olympic Team Decathlete – Dr. Tom Waddell – founded the “Gay Olympic Games,” an 11-sport competition held in San Francisco which attracted 1300 men and women.
 Swimmer Dana Cox attended the Games and returned to Seattle to promote an informal gay swim at the Queen Anne Pool.
 One of the regulars at this informal swim was Rick Peterson.

 In 1984, Rick, Dana, John Horman, Bruce Erickson, and others formed the “Emerald City ORCA Swim Club” (later changed to “ORCA Swim Club”).
 For the remainder of the 1980’s, the ORCAs had roughly 35 members (including 10 women) who typically swam several times a week, initially at Queen Anne, and later at Medger Evers.
-The ORCAs hosted their first meet (1985), which included a “silly relay” the ORCAs dubbed as the “Pink Flamingo.”
+The ORCAs hosted their first meet in 1985, which included a “silly relay” the ORCAs dubbed as the “Pink Flamingo.”
 Over the next 2 decades, the Pink Flamingo morphed into an elaborate water/dance performance that would be a staple at international gay swim meets.

 The ORCAs were activists.
 In 1986, the local media followed Rick Peterson and fellow ORCA Rene Oldrich as they swam across Lake Washington to raise awareness and money to fight anti-gay rights initiative 490 in King County.
 In 1987, the ORCAs attended a meeting of the local swimming body (Pacific NW Aquatics) seeking “sanctioning” for its upcoming meet.
 They were greeted by a packed house who wondered “What if the Ku Klux Klan were to ask us to sanction a meet?”
 Political leaders such as openly gay legislator Cal Anderson intervened.
 The ORCAs obtained their sanction.

-ORCA have been featured in the Seattle Times (Rick in 1994) and Out Magazine (Seattle University Coach Craig Mallery and Paul Sherman).
+ORCA has been featured in the Seattle Times (Rick in 1994) and Out Magazine (Seattle University Coach Craig Mallery and Paul Sherman).
 The team began increasing our straight membership of allies, as illustrated by the election of Co-Captain Suzie Ness in the early 1990’s.
 The news was not all good this decade, however, as the ORCA team lost roughly 12 people since its inception to AIDS.